What to consider when renovating a townhouse or condo

 If you are interested in making changes to your townhouse exterior or outdoor appearance, it’s important that you get permission from those governing your development as well as your neighbours.
 In many cases, these rules will not determine what you’re allowed to do with the interior of your home.
 However, bear in mind that sharing a wall, front lawn or otherwise with another home may further dictate what’s allowed to do as well as what hours you’re allowed to renovate.

-Planning well in advance before taking on or hiring contractors for your home renovations is key, as working hours for your renovation are likely to be restricted.
+Planning well in advance before taking on work or hiring contractors for your home renovations is key, as working hours for your renovation are likely to be restricted.
 Many townhouses and condos will place specific regulations on the hours during which you can complete home renovations.
 It’s important for you to know the days and hours which you are allowed to work.
 As mentioned, this information will be especially necessary if you are hiring contractors, as it will allow you to get a more accurate idea of the length of time your renovation may take.

 If you’re completing renovations in a condo and are planning on moving between floors, it’s recommended that you look into booking an elevator to transport any equipment or materials between the worksite and ground level.
 Booking in advance will greatly assist in saving valuable time, and in turn money.
 Remember, it’s fairly common for condos to set a fair amount of restrictions.
 In some cases, even if the renovation itself has been approved, there may be other rules in regards to bringing in, carrying or removing materials by way of access points in the building.

 Parking is another aspect that needs to be considered.
 Booking one or even a few parking spaces may be necessary, as you wouldn’t want contractors you hire to park their vehicles way down the road.
 Booking parking ahead of time will ensure that your workers have a convenient place to park.
 Make sure to get in touch with contractors before booking anything, in order to find out which vehicles they’ll be bringing or if space for waste bins will be required.
-Limited the distance your contractors need to travel can limit renovation as well as cleanup time.
+Limiting the distance your contractors need to travel can limit renovation as well as cleanup time.
 This can keep things running on schedule.

 Sharing a wall?
 Rules and regulations